top of page

 In the interest of reusing natural elements, the bark used was salvaged from a redwood tree downed in Corte Madera during a 2024 storm.

 You'll also find new seating waiting for you.
-The wooden bench and reclaimed redwood tree log are perfect places to perch, while soaking up this new habitat.
+The wooden bench and reclaimed redwood tree log are perfect places to relax, while soaking up this new habitat.

 IMG_4420.jpeg